• Skip to main content

 (Cyber) Crime Marketplace (2010’s): The dark web gained significant notoriety in February 2011 with the creation of the Silk Road by Ross Ulbricht, a marketplace for illegal drugs using Tor and Bitcoin.
 By June 2011, the Silk Road had attracted substantial attention from law enforcement, leading to its shutdown in 2013 and Ulbricht’s arrest and sentencing in 2015 to two life terms plus 40 years.
 Despite law enforcement efforts, new illegal dark marketplaces continually emerge.
 During this time, hackers began to use the dark web as a medium for identity theft – placing usernames and passwords obtained from mass security breaches up for sale.

-Phishing Hub (2020’s and Beyond): The dark web remains a hub for both legal and illegal anonymous activities, including the buying and selling of Personally-Identifiable Information (PII).
+Phishing Hub (2020’s): The dark web remains a hub for both legal and illegal anonymous activities, including the buying and selling of Personally-Identifiable Information (PII).
 As of 2022, over 24 billion usernames and passwords are available on the dark web.
 Experts don’t predict this trend will change any time soon.
+Additionally, hackers are now selling exploit kits on the dark web, which allow the buyer access to a toolkit designed to automatically target and exploit known vulnerabilities in:

 • Web browsers